rwojtek/TextGameEngine/README.md

 </game>
 ```

-It is posiible to create unlimited numer of steps as well as numerous stepHeading, stepText and linkStepID with linkText in each step.
+It is possible to create unlimited numer of steps as well as numerous stepHeading, stepText and linkStepID with linkText in each step.

-All atributes are changeable:
+All attributes are changeable:

 * size = 1-6
 * bold = yes/no